Liangyuefeng/IBMChallenge/README.md

 ## What is all this about?
 A simple vocal interating game for sight impaired people.
 Load a interactive story in pre-defined format and enjoying the fully automatic story telling.

+There can be player choices inside stories, making endings differ based on the choices made.

 This is a part of IBM AI Challenge 2019 in the University of Liverpool.

 Text to Speech and Speech to Text services are based on IBM Watson AI platform.